AQRyu/2auth/ui-tests/README.md

-# 2Auth Frontend Testing with Playwright
+# 2Auth UI Testing with Playwright

-Simple, powerful automation testing for the 2Auth frontend using Playwright - the most popular and easy-to-learn testing framework.
+Simple, powerful automation testing for the 2Auth UI using Playwright - the most popular and easy-to-learn testing framework.

 ## 🎭 Why Playwright?